withastro/astro/.changeset/two-dolls-marry.md

 'astro': patch
 ---

-Adds a config option to disable HTTP streaming in production SSR builds
+Adds an option to disable HTTP streaming in Astro's production `App` server